behrendtio/pricing-api/README.md

 ```

 ### The Products (Database)
-For your convenience and get you started quickly pretty fast, sqlite database with some products have been included (normally wouldn't) in this repo.
+For your convenience and to get you started quickly pretty fast, sqlite database with some products have been included (normally wouldn't) in this repo.

 ### Create a superuser